mciantyre/libthreadx-sys/README.md

 variables.
 See the [`links` manifest key][cargo-links] documentation for more information.

-`DEP_THREADX_COMMON_INCLUDE` is a path to a directory containing `tx_api.h`.
+`DEP_THREADX_COMMON_INCLUDE` is a path to a directory containing `tx_api.h` and all other common headers.
 Consider using this as an include path if you're compiling C code.

 `DEP_THREADX_PORT_INCLUDE` is a path to a directory containing `tx_port.h`.
 The contents of the header vary by port.
 Consider using this as an include